 The Outdoor Classroom is so much more than a playground.
 It is truly an outdoor learning environment.
 The central point is a tree house, created from repurposed wood via volunteer hours by our school community.
 Below the tree house is our "Mudkitchen", a popular area to mix dirt, water, and natural objects.
 Next to the Mudkitchen is a “Digzone” ringed with stumps for climbing.
 A “Nature Art” area features a nature loom, a sensory table filled with nature objects and slate tiles on a fence to draw on.
 Next door is a “Musicscape”, featuring a xylophone, a stage, and a percussion wall.
 Two canoes grace the grounds for dramatic play.
 A water station with a pump allows sensory play with water.
-Our newest addition is a “Small Worlds” zone for creative play with small forest animals and fairies.
+Our constantly-evolving space is a “Small Worlds” zone for creative play with small forest animals and fairies.
 Within our schoolyard fence we built a Little Library so that families can share free books.
 Beyond the fence, there are trails, picnic tables, a bug hotel, an area for story circle in the woods, and outdoor seating for performances.
 In spring 2015, we partnered with Ranger Chris from Fort Smallwood Park to label the trees along our nature trail.
 The nature trails encourage exploration and offer many new opportunities for teachable moments.

 We explain to our families that there is value to exploring in nature, no matter the weather.
 We teach the benefits of our Outdoor Classroom to our students and their families.

 We continue to attempt improvements to our gardens that provide habitat benefits to wildlife, such as rocks for toads and a bug hotel.
 Some of our past favorites include hummingbird feeders, bat house, a bird bath, and bird houses.
 We added Sensory aspects to our garden to encourage the students to interact with their gardens.